indimail/indimail-virtualdomains/README.md

 If you need to have indimail on multiple machines, you can build binary packages once and install the same package on multiple machines.
 The other big advantage of using a binary build is that the binary installation will give you fully functional, configured system using your hostname for defaults.
 You can always change these configuration files in /etc/indimail to cater to your requirements later.
 With a binary build, you don't need to run the `create_services` command.
 To generate RPM packages locally for all components refer to [Binary Packages](.github/CREATE-Packages.md).

 You can also download pre-built binary packages from [openSUSE Build Service](https://build.opensuse.org/), described in the chapter [Binary Builds on OBS](#binary-builds-on-opensuse-build-service).

+NOTE: binary package for FreeBSD and OSX is in my TODO list.

 # Binary Builds on openSUSE Build Service